bloominstituteoftechnology/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+500 becuase 100 users with 10 friends each means a total of 1000 friendships created.
+The add_friendship function creates a friends ship both ways do you would only need to call it 500 times to make 1000 friendships.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?